 Native to parts of Asia, apricots are small yellow stone fruits that resemble peaches.
 They are tasty and are packed with essential nutrients and vitamins.
 The best low calorie fruit to eat during pregnancy is apricot.
 One apricot (about 35 grams) contains 17 calories, 0.5 grams of protein, 4 grams of carbs, and 0.7 grams of fiber.

 Plus, apricots contain vitamin A, E, C, calcium, iron, and potassium (1).
 All these nutrients are vital for fetal development and the health of the mother.
-For instance, calcium helps grow strong bones and teeth, while fiber helps with digestion.
+For instance, calcium helps grow strong bones and teeth, while fiber helps with maternal digestion.
 Vitamin C helps in the absorption of other minerals.

 If fresh apricots are not available, dried apricots are a great alternative.
 Dried fruits are, however, higher in calories than fresh fruits.
 Other dried fruits that are good to consume during pregnancy include dates, figs, and prunes.